-The Auxiliary Unit presently has an authorized complement of 18 members.
-Auxiliary members are volunteers who assist police officers at community events such as parades, special events, crowd control, and also accompany officers on patrol.
+The Auxiliary Section presently has an authorized complement of 20 members that assist the police service at community events such as parades, special events, crowd control, and also accompany officers on general patrol.

 Auxiliary members are selected on the basis of their ability to complete the training program and their availability for service throughout the year.
 Members commit to at least a two-year term and volunteer for a minimum of 16 hours each month.
 The members must also attend regular in-service training sessions as set out by the training officer.
 Initial training consists of 40 hours of instruction in such topics as powers of arrest and criminal code, and physical restraining methods.